Meet ContextCheck: Our Open-Source Framework for LLM & RAG Testing! Check it out on Github!

 How to build data pipelines

-Numerous factors come into consideration when building a data pipeline.
+Numerous factors come into consideration when building data pipelines.
 And the sheer number of potential failures is enough to get on any data engineer’s nerves.
-But, with these simple steps, you’ll be well on your way to building an efficient data pipeline.
+But, with these simple steps, you’ll be well on your way to building data pipelines effectively.

 Pipeline development process